-For the year 2021E the production of coke oven coke has been merged with stock change due to confidentiallity reasons.
+In the 2023 edition, for the year 2021 the production of coke oven coke has been merged with stock change due to confidentiality reasons.

 In the 2021 edition, revisions were made on the slit of other bituminous coal between Main Activity Producer Electricity Plants and Main Activity Producer CHP Plants for the period 2011-2018.